 Where can it lead?

-After this course you may wish to advance to a higher level course, then on to an accredited course such as Entry Level 3 Garment Making, eventually to a Level 1 Fashion/Textile course.
-Further progression may be towards Level 2 and 3 courses, and perhaps on to a degree course in Fashion/Textiles.
+After this course you may wish to advance to an accredited course such as Entry 3 Garment Making, Level 1 Fashion/Textile course.
+Further progression may be a Level 2 and 3 course, and on to a degree course in Fashion/Textiles

 As a Hull Training and Adult Education learner you have access to our Careers Advice Service.
 Our advisers are on hand to guide you through options and support you to achieve your full potential.
 Ask your tutor to refer you, if required.